AfricTivistes/civic-action-prize-cms/content/english/newsroom/criteres-de-selection.md

 feature_image: images/blog/blog-details-image.jpg
 author: Sokhna Cisse
 ---
 The competition is open to residents of the 54 African countries aged 40 years or less.
-Several steps will precede the organization and the presentation of the AfricTivistes Civic Action Prize.
-Thus, a pre-selection will be organized at the end of which five profiles will be chosen and put in competition towards the 3rd AfricTivistes Summit in October 2021.
-They will then be decided by a public vote (60%) combined with the final jury (40%).
-The announcement of the winners will take place at the closing night of the Summit in Nairobi.
+Several steps will precede the awarding of the AfricTivistes Civic Action Prize.
+In that regard, a selection committee will choose the 5 best profiles nominated.
+The profile of the 5 finalists will be open to public voting on the website.
+The public's vote will count for 60% of the final decision.
+The vote of the final jury will count for 40% of the final decision.
+The finalist with the highest average score of the combined public and final jury votes will be the Winner of the AfricTivistes Civic Action Prize.

+The Winner will be announced at the closing dinner of the 3rd AfricTivistes Summit in October 2021 in Nairobi, Kenya.